Top tips to help young children with their speech, language and communication development at home

 Play and Interaction

 The ability to take turns is an essential conversational skill.
 When we talk to each other, we take turns to be the listener and the responder.
 Children start to develop this skill very early on through play.
 To support your child to develop this skill, consider playing games that encourage your child to wait, and where more than one person gets a turn.
 Have a go at some of these simple, yet effective games.

-- Rolling a ball to each other – increase the number of people in the game so your child has to learn to wait longer
+- Rolling a ball to each other.
+Increase the number of people in the game so your child has to learn to wait longer

 - Using a car ramp, taking it in turns to push a car down.
 This is a great toy to use to help children understand cause and effect.
 Modelling language such as “ready..steady….go!” helps your child to stay engaged within that interaction

 When we are interacting with children, it is so important to ensure our language matches the level of the child’s understanding.
 'Key words' or 'information carrying words' are the number of important words in a sentence that a child has to understand in a given instruction, in order for them to follow it successfully.
 Children don’t need to understand every single word in a sentence, just the ones that carry meaning.

 Examples of key word level instructions:For each of these instructions, a choice of objects would be given to the child.
 If there are no choices, this would mean there are 0 key words to understand.